‘If Russia dropped a big bomb on Ukraine, nobody would give a shit.’

 Anna laughed it off; typical sheltered Western twitchiness!
 Meanwhile, we asked their father what the mood was like on the ground.
 I was taken aback by how relaxed he was.
 The consensus: we’ve been in this situation before, we’ll be in it again, all we can do is get on with our lives.

-This attitude astonished me, but at the same time, it made total sense given all the intense hardships Ukrainians have survived, the layers of national generational trauma Anna had described to me.
+This attitude astonished me, but at the same time, it made total sense given all the intense hardships Ukrainians have survived in the 20th century alone, the layers of national generational trauma Anna had described to me.
 How it innately hardens you, growing up in Ukraine.
 My impression of it was a country with a rich, atavistic folk culture, but also, by dint of its exit from Soviet repression and the spectre of recurrent Russian authoritarianism, a struggling, unpredictable place that one simply couldn’t be sent back to.
 Not as a queer person, not as someone who otherwise didn’t fit the carved-out societal mould.

 A complex country of which, until the 24th February 2022, the world was largely ignorant.